RISHI27-dot/rishi27-dot.github.io/midway_blog/home.md

 ### <span style="color:#F1948A "> Colorimetry Support </span>

 In the GStreamer colorimetry consist of four fields namely primaries, color matrix, transfer function and range.
 GStreamer elements negotiate colorimetry in the form of strings through the capabilities.
 A downstream element will request single or multiple colorimetry through the caps and libcamera will provide a stream with the requested colorimetry if it can be supported by the camera hardware.
-Following examples show how colorimetry can be requested by the downstream elements.
+Following examples show how colorimetry can be requested in the GStreamer pipeline using [capsfilter](https://gstreamer.freedesktop.org/documentation/coreelements/capsfilter.html?gi-language=c).

 Single colorimetry
 ```